Tawanhua/Temuzon-ecommerce-project/README.md

 # Ecommerce Project

-The frontend of the Task Manager Application is developed using React.js, a popular JavaScript library for building user interfaces.
-It provides a responsive and intuitive user interface for managing tasks efficiently.
-The frontend communicates with the backend through RESTful API endpoints, enabling seamless interaction with task-related data.
+The frontend of the Ecommerce Application is built with React.js, providing a modern, responsive, and user-friendly interface for browsing products, managing the shopping cart, and placing orders.
+It interacts with the backend via RESTful API endpoints to fetch product data, handle cart operations, process orders, and track deliveries, ensuring a seamless shopping experience for users.

+The backend of the Ecommerce Application is developed using Node.js and Express.js, providing a robust RESTful API for managing products, user authentication, shopping carts, and order processing.
+It handles business logic, data validation, and securely interacts with a database to store and retrieve ecommerce data.
+The backend ensures reliable communication with the frontend, enabling dynamic product listings, secure checkout, and order management functionalities.

+Tech Stack: ReactJS using JS, ExpressJS, NodeJS, SQLite, Sequelize

 In the project directory, you can run: